Simply-Static/simply-static/readme.txt

 Create builds to export only a subset of pages/posts.
 You can assign a build to every custom post type in your WordPress admin area and export them.
 Never sit back and watch a full static export running, instead run a complete export once and then use builds to export the changes as fast as possible.

-You can also export single pages/posts after you made a change to publish it immediately on your static website.
+You can also export single pages/posts after changed something.

 Learn more about that [here](https://patrickposner.dev/docs/simply-static/builds)